Azure enterprise scaffold: Prescriptive subscription governance

 As your organization adds core services to subscriptions, it becomes increasingly important to avoid business disruption.
-One type of disruption that we often see is unintended consequences of scripts and tools working against an Azure subscription deleting resources mistakenly.
-Resource Locks enable you to restrict operations on high-value resources where modifying or deleting them would have a significant impact.
-Locks are applied to a subscription, resource group, or even individual resources.
-The common use case is to apply locks to foundational resources such as virtual networks, gateways, network security groups, and key storage accounts.
+One common disruption occurs when a script or tool executing in an Azure subscription unintentionally deletes a resource.
+Locks restrict operations on high-value resources where modifying or deleting them would have a significant impact.
+You can apply locks to subscriptions, resource groups, or individual resources.
+Apply locks to foundational resources such as virtual networks, gateways, network security groups, and key storage accounts.

 The Secure DevOps Kit for Azure (AzSK) is a collection of scripts, tools, extensions, and automation capabilities originally created by Microsoft's own IT team and released as open source via GitHub.
 AzSK caters to the end-to-end Azure subscription and resource security needs for teams using extensive automation and smoothly integrating security into native DevOps workflows helping accomplish secure DevOps with these six focus areas:

 - Secure the subscription

 - Continuous assurance

 - Alerting and monitoring

 AzSK is a rich set of tools, scripts, and information that are an important part of a full Azure governance plan and incorporating this into your scaffold is crucial to supporting your organizations risk management goals.

 Azure Update Management

 One of the key tasks you can do to keep your environment safe is ensure that your servers are patched with the latest updates.
 While there are many tools to accomplish this, Azure provides the Azure Update Management solution to address the identification and rollout of critical OS patches.
 It uses Azure Automation, covered in the Automate section later in this guide.